higherkindness/mu-haskell/docs/docs/README.md

 Mu-Haskell is a set of packages that help you build both servers and clients for (micro)services.
 The main goal of Mu-Haskell is to allow you to focus on your domain logic, instead of worrying about format and protocol issues.

+If you prefer listening to reading, we have a bunch of [talks]({% link docs/talks.md %}) covering both the usage and the internals of the library.

 * Introduction
   * [For RPC]({% link docs/intro-rpc.md %})
   * [For GraphQL]({% link docs/intro-graphql.md %})